DBAJamey/awesome-database-tools/_posts/2026-09-21-best-sql-server-ides-tools-for-all-use-cases.md

 * Azure SQL Database provisioning from inside the editor, including a free tier
 * An enhanced results grid and configurable command shortcuts
 * Support for SQL Server on premises, in any cloud, Azure SQL Database, and Azure SQL Data Warehouse

-G2 does not track the MSSQL extension as its own listing, so the numbers below cover Visual Studio Code as a whole, which is still where you will spend most of your time.

-#### What G2 reviewers say

-Visual Studio Code carries a 4.7/5 rating across more than 2,400 reviews on G2.
-Reviewers praise the lightweight footprint, the extension ecosystem, the clean interface, and built in Git support.
-The most common complaint is that performance drops once too many extensions are installed at once, which is worth watching if you load the editor up with database, AI, and language tooling side by side.
-[Read the reviews on G2](https://www.g2.com/products/visual-studio-code/reviews).

 ## 3. Redgate SQL Toolbelt: The Enterprise Grade Tool Suite